-The Restaurant The Newport is a real jewel in the culinary scene of the Hanseatic city of Lübeck.
-This is due to the incomparable location on the Trave River with a view of historic harbor sheds, the modern and stylish ambience, and the menu, which offers a selection of dishes inspired by northern German cuisine but also featuring international influences.
-And it’s because of the approachability and attentiveness of the entire Newport team, which provides unobtrusive service at all times.
-Behind The Newport is its owner Ralf Schulte, who is a great host, loves to cook for friends himself, and for whom authenticity is important to his business and his own life.
+The restaurant The Newportis a true gem in Lübeck’s food scene.
+This is due to the incomparable location on the Trave river with a view of historic harbour sheds, the modern and stylish ambience, and the menu, which offers a selection of dishes inspired by Northern German cuisine but also featuring international influences.
+And it’s because of the kindness and attentiveness of the entire Newport team, who provide discreet service at all times.
+Behind The Newport stands its owner Ralf Schulte, who is a great host, loves to cook for friends himself, and for whom authenticity is important for both his business and his own life.

 I recently stopped by The Newport for ZWISCHENZEILEN to chat with Ralf Schulte about his dream come true.
 In Ralf Schulte I met a fascinating personality whose path across half the world almost inevitably had to lead to Lübeck.

 Ralf originally comes from the Sauerland, but spent vacations with his family at the Baltic Sea in his childhood and youth.
 Here he fell in love with the sea and the lightheartedness of summer.
-Here, he learned to swim and marveled at the fat boats like the Gedser II and the Peter Pan that entered Travemünde harbor.
+Here, he learned to swim and marveled at the ferreis like the Gedser II and the Peter Pan that entered the harbour of Travemünde.
 A profession that would have taken him out to sea would therefore have been the obvious choice.
 Things turned out differently, however, as Ralf Schulte devoted himself to the world of fashion and completed a tailoring apprenticeship at Jil Sander.
 Please don’t say anything.
-It’s really pure coincidence that I’ve landed on this topic again today, when it’s supposed to be about a restaurant.
-Go right ahead, but you should know that Ralf Schulte’s decades of working on almost every continent have shaped the atmosphere at The Newport and the way he interacts with his team and his suppliers.
+It’s really pure coincidence that I’ve landed on this fashion topic again today, when this blog article is supposed to be about a restaurant.
+Things are about to get started, but you should know that Ralf Schulte’s decades of working on almost every continent have shaped the atmosphere at The Newport and the way he interacts with his team and his suppliers.

-Ralf learned to sail as part of the company sports program at the OTTO Group.
-First sailing trips led with chartered boats on the beloved Baltic Sea.
-The first own boat was a Folkeboat, with which the sailing area in southern Denmark was explored.
-Ralf tells me about the incomparable feeling of happiness to spend the day at sea, to enter a small harbor in the evening and to end the evening in a restaurant with fish and seafood of the region.
+Ralf learned to sail as part of the company sports programme at the OTTO Group.
+First sailing trips with chartered boats were made on the beloved Baltic Sea.
+His first own boat was a Folkeboat, with which the sailing area in southern Denmark was explored.
+Ralf tells me about the incomparable feeling of happiness to spend the day at sea, to enter a small harbour in the evening and to end the evening in a restaurant with fish and yummy regional seafood.

-After one of these trips, he stood with a pot of coffee in his hand at the window of his office in the Media Docks with a view of the harbor sheds and the water of the Trave and asked himself why there was no marina in Lübeck like the ones he had seen in many places in Denmark.
+After one of these trips, he stood at the window of his office in the Media Docks with a pot of coffee in his hand and a view of the harbour sheds and the water of the Trave and asked himself why there was no marina in Lübeck like the ones he had seen in many places in Denmark.
 What began as an idea took shape in Ralf Schulte’s mind.
-He set about planning for a marina with an attached restaurant on the eastern shore of the Wall Peninsula.
+He set about planning for a marina with an attached restaurant on the eastern shore of the Wallhalbinsel.
 Not realizing that it would take two and a half years to get the necessary permits.
 His patience and diplomatic skills from his time negotiating with people from a wide variety of cultures now came in handy.

 The restaurant, located on site in a former blacksmith shop, had undergone several changes of tenants.
 Ralf Schulte had it completely rebuilt and integrated historical details such as the steel girders of the ceiling construction and an old brick wall into the modern architecture.
 A light-flooded glass annex was newly built.
 In 2017, the opening could finally be celebrated.